MariaPadilha32/SpeakPortuEasy/README.md

 ### AWS S3 and IAM
 - Employed to host static and media files for the project, with IAM managing permission-based roles for accessing the S3 buckets.

-### Canva
-- This was used to create the logo in header

 ### Django-Crispy-Forms
 - A Django application used to enhance the styling of forms, providing a more user-friendly and aesthetically pleasing form interface.